Home Schedule About Us Contact Information Sponsors Gallery Program Highlights

 Unitarian Universalist Church

 The entire genre of Klezmer music was nearly wiped out during the Holocaust but has seen a major revival in recent years.
-Join us for an afternoon concert by Jewish composers who died during the Holocaust and other marginalized groups who were almost erased from history by the Nazi regime.
-Performance provided by Klezmer Chaver: Royston Hunget on violin, Ed Secor on clarinet and Ben Cohen on piano.
+Join The Mentshn for an afternoon concert of music by Jewish composers who died during the Holocaust and other marginalized groups who were almost erased from history by the Nazi regime.

 Please visit our partner sites: